 If this is the strategy you plan on using, then you should budget accordingly.
-You shouldn’t be using money you’d spend on important things such as rent, your groceries, or your children’s education.
+You shouldn’t be using the money you’d spend on important things such as rent, groceries, or your children’s education.

 But if you have additional money to spend and enjoy entering the Powerball lottery, then this is one of the best ways to heighten your chances of winning.

 Another strategy that can work is to use Quick Picks.
 When you do this, you aren’t selecting the numbers at all.
 Instead, a computer does it for you.
 There might be something to this trick, considering that 70% of Powerball winners have been Quick Picks.

 This strategy is popular among winners who have won more than once, so it’s worth trying out.
 Besides, nothing beats the convenience of using Quick Pick.

 You don’t need to do any research about previous numbers and create convoluted strategies for future drawings.
 You just ask the lottery retailer for a Quick Pick, hand over the cash, and leave with your ticket(s).

 Brushing your teeth in the morning takes longer than using this method.

 You can also use multi-draw so that you’re playing the same numbers in different draws.
 You can play in up to 26 drawings at the same time.
 If you feel lucky on a particular date (like your birthday, for example), then you can schedule the multi-draws to happen on that day.

 This improves your chances of winning because you'll be playing Powerball more often.
 Even if you don’t win in one draw, you might win in another.